tendermint/tendermint/UPGRADING.md

   values, which was inconsistent with the `uint64` varint length delimiters used in the P2P layer.
 Both now consistently use `uint64` varint length delimiters.

+## v0.37 (Unreleased)

+This version requires a coordinated network upgrade.
+It alters the elements in the predigest of the `LastResultsHash` and thus all nodes must upgrade together (see #9175).

+NOTE: v0.35 was recalled and v0.36 was skipped

 ## v0.34.20

 ### Feature: Priority Mempool